Shockingly, half of people with pancreatic cancer are never prescribed PERT – even though it’s readily available on prescription.

-Sign our open letter to make sure people get the prescription they need to stop them from starving.
+Let's make sure people get the prescription they need to stop them from starving.

 When cancer attacks the pancreas, it prevents it from breaking down food.
 The body literally begins to starve – unless the right treatment is given.
 Simple tablets called Pancreatic Enzyme Replacement Therapy (PERT) can change that.
 PERT is also known by the brand names Creon®, Pancrease®, Nutrizym® and Pancrex®.

 Pancreatic cancer reduces the number of enzymes the pancreas makes to break down food.
 PERT replaces those enzymes so food can be digested again, reducing debilitating symptoms and preventing extreme weight loss.

 It’s unacceptable that people with pancreatic cancer don’t have access to the prescription that can stop this starvation.

 That’s why we launched our Transform lives: Prescribe campaign.

 We’re calling on the NHS to prescribe what people with pancreatic cancer urgently need to live the time they have left to the fullest.

 - Almost 30,000 people have signed our open letters, making our voices impossible to ignore.

 - We secured a meeting with the National Clinical Director for Cancer at NHS England, Peter Johnson, who agreed to disseminate information about PERT within the NHS.